 In such a case, what we can do better is protect content on website so that people can not copy, download or use your content without your permission.
 They either have to personally ask for the content or they can use them under your authority.

-Nowadays, there are various ways to protect content on website.
+A lot of effort can go into the content creation process and fortunately there are various ways to protect content on website.
 I write about WordPress so I will make a slight difference in the topic by including “WordPress” as “How to protect content on WordPress website?”.
 I’m assuming you already know about some good tools but these are few tools I believe you should give a try while taking care of your site performance.

 How To Protect Content On WebSite?